 Through radio and television, on billboards, in kiosks or through other media, media partners can help build awareness and support from the American public—another vital means of support.

-Chicago-based Boeing is the world’s largest aerospace company and leading manufacturer of commercial jetliners and defense, space and security systems.
-As a long-time supporter of the men and women of the armed forces, Boeing recently made a three year $5 million investment in USO PathfinderSM to support more than 210,000 service members as they transition to civilian life.
-Boeing’s investment will also help the USO launch eight new support centers across the United States, with a planned nationwide expansion to 25 centers by 2020.
+Boeing is the world’s largest aerospace company and leading manufacturer of commercial jetliners and defense, space and security systems.
+As a long-time supporter of the men and women of the armed forces, Boeing’s investment of $6 million in our Transition program since 2017 has allowed the USO to effectively develop and grow the program, and has helped to support more than 210,000 service members as they transition to civilian life.
+Boeing’s partnership with the USO also helps to share the world of STEM education with military children, supporting the growth of our next generation of leaders.

 Harris Teeter takes great pride in serving our Nation’s servicemen and women, as well as their families.
 In 2012, Harris Teeter launched an annual in-store donation card campaign called Support Our Troops to benefit USO locations throughout its marketing areas.
 You can help Harris Teeter support the USO by making a Round Up donation in store April 5 – June 15, 2022

 As the Official Healthcare Partner of the USO, Johnson & Johnson is proud to sponsor the USO health and wellness initiatives for America’s service members and their families.
-USO Special Delivery and other military family wellness and resiliency programs are a top priority to help keep our military operationally ready.
 For more than 130 years and 130,000 employees, Johnson & Johnson has aimed to improve access and affordability, create healthier communities, and put a healthy mind, body and environment within reach of everyone, everywhere.

 Kroger expanded its 2010 partnership with a new year-long initiative called Honoring Our Heroes.
 The campaign included customers rounding up their purchase totals or dropping donations into coin canisters at checkout, the sale of commemorative reusable bags and in-store promotions with key suppliers.
 Kroger is the nation’s largest traditional grocery retailer, employing more than 338,000 associates who serve customers in 2,439 supermarkets and multi-department stores in 31 states, under two dozen local banner names.